Fireandsnow/project0/README.md

 # project0
 this contains some text files
-im doing this practice to aquire a job this is not being done taking long time to concentrate
+John snow has been sent to north
+Apple is a fruit which is red color